 The baptism medal is the ultimate traditional gift for a religious baptism.
 Its history dates back to the Middle Ages, when godparents would offer a silver object as a symbol of spiritual protection.
 To this day, it is often the godfather or godmother who gives it, and it can be blessed during the ceremony.

-This type of jewelry - necklace, bracelet, or ring with a stone - works equally well as a birth gift, a baptism gift, or a Mother's Day gift.
+This type of jewelry - a necklace, bracelet, or ring with a stone - works equally well as a birth gift, a baptism gift, or a Mother's Day gift.

 | Metal | Specifications | Ideal for | Colors |